wasn-eu/CubeCell_Getting_Started/README.md

   	- click Flash Firmware
       	- Firmware is now downloaded from github.
       	- The firmware will be written to the capsule
-      		- The debug text box shows the state of the firmware download and flash
+      		- The debug text box shows the state of the firmware download and flash.
+		- If an error happens this will be in the debug text box too.

         Downloading Firmware …
         Downloadind Firmware done